CODE OF CANON LAW

 §1.
 Ecclesial Membership in the Confederation can be revoked by the Prelate when a Member Church violates the terms of membership in accordance with this Code of Canon Law.

 §2.
 All Member Churches shall regard the Prelate of the Old Catholic Confederation as “primus inter pares,” having a primacy of honor.

 Canon 022: Only a qualified bishop, who holds the orthodox faith of the One, Holy and Catholic and Apostolic Church and who has valid holy Orders in Apostolic Succession, may petition for canonical recognition by the Synod of Bishops of the Old Catholic Confederation.

 §1.
 Generally, a bishop should have a high degree of education, preferably in the sacred sciences, and to be known for his piety and goodness.

-Canon 023: On occasion, and at the discretion of the Primate of the Old Catholic Confederation, and in consultation with the Synod of Bishops, a petitioning and qualified bishop may also be received with Episcopal dignity, as an honorary or assisting bishop and appointed by the Primate motu proprio to an administrative post within the prelature.
+Canon 023: On occasion, and at the discretion of the Prelate of the Old Catholic Confederation, and in consultation with the Synod of Bishops, a petitioning and qualified bishop may also be received with Episcopal dignity, as an honorary or assisting bishop and appointed by the Prelate motu proprio to an administrative post within the prelature.

 §1.
 Without reservation, evaluation or study, the Synod of Bishops recognizes the historic Episcopate and authentic lines of Apostolic Succession from the canonical Eastern (Byzantine) Orthodox Churches in communion with the ancient See of Constantinople, the Oriental Orthodox Communion Churches, the Roman Catholic Church and the Eastern Catholic Churches in communion with the ancient See of Rome, the Old Catholic Churches of the Union of Utrecht, the Polish National Catholic Church and those Churches of the Union of Scranton, the Church of Sweden and the Churches of the Anglican Communion.